matrix-org/matrix-spec-proposals/proposals/3847-ignoring-invites-with-policy-rooms.md

 We proceed as follows:

-1. We build upon the mechanism of policy rooms, defined in MSC2313, and define a user's individual policy room, which may be created on behalf of the user by a Matrix client, and which is shared across all devices and clients of the user.
+1. We build upon the mechanism of policy rooms, introduced in [MSC2313](https://github.com/matrix-org/matrix-doc/pull/2313), and define a user's individual policy room, which may be created on behalf of the user by a Matrix client, and which is shared across all devices and clients of the user.
-2. We build upon the mechanism of recommendations, also defined in MSC2313, and create a new recommendation for ignoring invites from a specific user, from a specific server or towards a specific room.
+2. We build upon the mechanism of recommendations, also introduced in [MSC2313](https://github.com/matrix-org/matrix-doc/pull/2313), and create a new recommendation for ignoring invites from a specific user, from a specific server or towards a specific room.